elektroniz/Phobia-R/README.md

 - Possibility to save the file with name and a default extension.
 [Ver: 0.1.3]
 - You can load presets from /Data folder [Ver: 0.1.4]
+- Improved URL address resolution [Ver: 0.1.5]

 ## To Do

 - Add a new protocols.
 (SSH, FTP, and many others)
-- Improving Threading.
-- Improve input control.
 - Syntax Highlighting.
 - Improving data collection
+- Adding embedded usage of the font: Anonymous Pro **Bold**.